ozdemiroorhan/NLP-SQUAD/README.md

 - Due to a lack of RAM, only 10.000 pairs have been used for training of the Seq2Seq model.
 - According to the results, given questions to the model can be predicted by the model accurately.
-- In order to increase the accuracy of the model given data to model should be enhanced.
+- Given data to the model should be enhanced in order to increase the accuracy.

 ## Model:
 To train the model, Seq2Seq architecture have been chosen.